FAQ for using the Online Contest:

 OLC automatically scores your flight.
 When you post your flight the site calculates a score for your flight based on one kilometer distance equals one point.
 The program automatically selects up to six “legs” to figure distance flown and adds a bonus for the largest FAI triangle that fits into the flight.

 Let’s take an imaginary flight in the Clubs 1-26.
 You take off, and manage to fly south down to the quarry by ABL.
-That’s as far as you’re comfortable with in the 1-26 today, so you turn around and head north up to Sacred Heart hospital at the narrows.
+That’s as far as you’re comfortable with in the 1-26 today, so you turn around and head north up to Sacred Heart hospital/ Allegany High School at the narrows.
 After that you fly south to Cresaptown and then north east over the city to the new hospital by the community college.
-Finally, you wander west to the Mall and then land back at Cumberland.
+Finally, you wander west to the Lavale Mall and then land back to Cumberland.
 At no time were you more than 4.5 miles from the airport.